Dyalog/link/help/Link.Version.md

 # Link.Version

-This niladic function returns the current Link version number as a string in the format `'XXX.YYY.ZZZ'`.
+This niladic function returns the current Link [semantic version number](https://semver.org/) as a string in the format `'X.Y.Z'`.
+Unstable versions will have a trailing string such as `'X.Y.Z-alpha'`.
+See .